Death of Max Benson: Vigils

 In December 2018, vigils were held for Benson outside of Guiding Hands School and in Davis, California, where Benson had lived with his family.
 Attendees mourned his death and called for an end to the use of restraints in schools.
 Many attended because they knew and loved Benson and his family, while others came to call attention to what they described as a "lack of educational resources for students with autism within the school district."
 Max's family did not attend the vigil, but expressed through a family friend their appreciation to those who did, “and for sharing their fond memories of Max."

 Another vigil was held in Placerville, California for Benson nearly a year after his death.
 Some people wore blue shirts with a photo of Benson and text that read, “What you permit, you promote,” referring to the complicity they said schools and teachers engage in by allowing aggressive and prone restraints on students.
 Vigil organizers said the International Coalition Against Restraint and Seclusion announced worldwide vigils in honor and remembrance of Max.
-Several people sent in letters of support, some of them strangers, and lit candles to call for justice and policy changes.
+Several people, some of them strangers, sent in letters of support, and lit candles to call for justice and policy changes.